Upgrading Data Hubs

 For supported versions and templates, see Support matrix for major/minor upgrades.

-When a maintenance upgrade is available, you will be able to select the target version (which is the same as the current version) for upgrade from the Upgrade tab at the bottom of the Data Hub details page.
+When a service pack upgrade is available, you will be able to select the target version (which is the same as the current version) for upgrade from the Upgrade tab at the bottom of the Data Hub details page.
 When you select the target version, note that the CM/CDP versions are the same, but the build numbers differ:

-Maintenance upgrades are available from Runtime 7.2.7 onward for RAZ and non-RAZ Data Hubs.
+Service pack upgrades are available from Runtime 7.2.7 onward for RAZ and non-RAZ Data Hubs.

 An OS upgrade updates the OS and VM packages to those available in the latest pre-warmed image.
 This is done by replacing the VM, re-attaching the attached volumes, and restarting the services.
 In the process, the data on root volume (for example, parcels and service logs) is lost.
 On larger clusters, test the OS upgrade in a development environment as the upgrade may exceed some of the cloud resource limits.

 An OS upgrade does not upgrade the platform version (CM, Runtime, and additional parcels).
 You can perform an OS upgrade independent of a Data Hub upgrade.
+The OS upgrade triggers the execution of any pre-service-deployment, post-cluster-manager-start, or post-service-deployment recipes.

 If an OS upgrade is available, it will appear in the Upgrade Data Hub menu with “(OS Upgrade Only)” when you select a Runtime version: